-Mitel Secure Recording Connector on page 88(SRC): A Mitel proprietary service to record MiNET and SIP devices as well as SIP trunks.
+Mitel Secure Recording Connector on page 99(SRC): A Mitel proprietary service to record MiNET and SIP devices as well as SIP trunks.

-When WebRTC Operating Mode is set to WebRTC calls cannot be recorded.
-Setting WebRTC Operating Mode to WebRTC Pro calls can be recorded.
+Note: When WebRTC Operating Mode is set to WebRTC calls cannot be recorded.

 Mitel Secure Recording Connector